JiaoXianjun/rtl-sdr-LTE/README.md

 Inspired by James Peroulas, initial exploration with only PSS correlation is done on captured IQ data, and valid PSS has been seen there!
 (Try it with matlab/test_td_lte_pss.m)

-Now TD-LTE signal is identified successfully, maybe adding TD-LTE support to LTE-Cell-Scanner is a good idea.
+Now TD-LTE signal is identified successfully, maybe adding TD-LTE support to LTE-Cell-Scanner is a good idea (Done!
+See: https://github.com/JiaoXianjun/LTE-Cell-Scanner).

+But now LTE-Cell-Scanner only works for situation where there isn't MMDS LNB, because LTE-Cell-Scanner assumes analytic relationship between carrier and sampling frequency.
+When there is external LNB, the relationship won't be maintained anymore.
+I offer a work around.
+A module sampling_ppm_f_search_set_by_pss.m is used to do sampling frequency estimation and compensation.
+Thus LTE-Cell-Scanner can work only for uncertain carrier frequency (By setting k_factor to constant 1).
+By this way the whole scanner drops analytic relationship between carrier and sampling frequency.
+See CellSearch.m for detailed informaiton.

 Please join me if you are also interested in this.
 Please see TODO firstly.

 News
 =======================
+2014-01-19:
+CellSearch.m works for both TDD and FDD mode under both with LNB and without LNB.

 2014-01-07:

 PSS has been detected successfully at frequency 2645MHz!
 See comments in matlab/test_td_lte_pss.m, and then run it.